sfernanda/Safety-margins-fish/README.md

 # Project Overview
-This repository contains all analyses and manuscript files for the study “Climate vulnerable fish communities are also most exposed to human pressures”.
+This repository contains all the scripts and data files for the study “Climate vulnerable fish communities are also most exposed to human pressures”.

 Authors: Fernanda Silva (fcads@aqua.dtu.dk), Daniël van Denderen, Antoni Vivó-Pons, Federico Maioli, Marcel Montanyès, Martin Lindegren

-An archived version of the repository is available on Zenodo DOI
+An archived version of the repository is available on 10.5281/zenodo.18941319

 # Repository structure
 R/ Contains all R scripts used for the data analysis.
 This folder includes code for data cleaning, randomization, statistical analysis, and outputs.